ZhongzhiZhang/book-1/src/apps/resume/climacons/README.md

-#Climacons
+#Climacons Font 1.0
-75 climatically categorised pictographs for web and UI design by <a href="twitter.com/#!/adamwhitcroft">@adamwhitcroft</a>.
+A bundled TrueType and @font-face kit for the Climacons set.

 Visit the <a href="http://adamwhitcroft.com/climacons/">Climacons</a> website for more information.